ritschmaster/emacs.d/README.md

 * Mail
  * A full gnus setup, easy to use (look at ~/.gnus after make install)
  * A simple OfflineIMAP configuration (look at ~/.offlineimaprc and ~/.offineimap.py after make install)
+ * Do not panic if you cannot send mails!
+Use F1-s for it!
 * Chat
  * A simple ERC setup for using IRC
 * Organisation
  * A simple GTD implementation
 * Multimedia
- * A full setup for EMMS, including a script to access EMMS without an open Emacs
+ * A full setup for EMMS, including a script to access EMMS without an open Emacs frame
-* You can fully use it without an X server!
+* You can fully use it without a running X server!

 ## Requirements